RoboCup-RSVRL/RoboCup2019RVRL_Demo/README.md

 Those robot names are changed for the each team programs.

 ### Semi Final 1 (Day 3)
+* semi-1-{ atr | eslam | mrl }.launch
+Three launch files are same except robot names.
+Those robot names are changed for the each team programs.

 * two-levels.launch
 This is a practice field for the slope.

+### Semi Final 2 (Day 3)
+* semi-2-{ atr | eslam | mrl }.launch
+Three launch files are same except robot names.
+Those robot names are changed for the each team programs.

 ## CHECK THE INSTALLATION
 Run the sample robot controller.